GoogleChrome/web.dev/src/site/content/en/learn/css/color/index.md

 How do you decide which color type to use?
 How do you make your colors semi-transparent?
 In this lesson,
-you're going to learn about what options you have to help you make the right decisions for your project and team.
+you're going to learn which options you have to help you make the right decisions for your project and team.

 CSS has [various different data types](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Types), such as strings and numbers.